imposeren/async-metrics-collector/README.rst

 =====================

 Collector saves everything to local database and does not use any external API.
-It's possible to generate html page that visualizes collected data.

-All this is for demo purposes only: storage is slow and unoptimized.
+All code is for demo purposes only: storage is slow and unoptimized.

 Usage
 =====